brknkfr/bt-speaker/README.md

 # BT-Speaker

 A simple Bluetooth Speaker Daemon designed for the Raspberry Pi 3.
-This is a fork of (https://github.com/lukasjapan/bt-speaker/blob/master/install.sh) with pulseaudio, added pin configuration, added startup command and new sounds.
+This is a fork of (https://github.com/lukasjapan/bt-speaker/blob/master/install.sh) with added stuff: pulseaudio, pin configuration, startup command and new sounds.
 Testen on debian buster raspbian.

 ## Installation